 2. Science Says It’s Good for You

-A recent study found that men who exercised in cold, wet conditions worked harder and burned slightly more calories than those who stayed dry during their workouts.
+A study found that men who exercised in cold, wet conditions worked harder and burned slightly more calories than those who stayed dry during their workouts.
 We’re not recommending that you do jumping jacks in the shower or anything, but going for a short jog in the rain?
 No problem.
 Just keep reminding yourself of all the extra fat you might be blasting while you run.

 3. Share Less—Care More

 One of the biggest benefits of being active on wet, dreary days is that you don’t have to contend with the same crazy crowds that you do on clear, sunny occasions.
 Sure, it has its tradeoffs (like seeing the beautiful Northwest mountains around you), but sometimes, especially when you’re in need of some good old-fashioned meditation, nothing beats having a trail all to yourself.

 So long as you outfit yourself properly for your rainy day adventure, you should be dry and comfortable enough to barely notice how wet it is out there.
 If you’re hiking or cycling, look for seam-sealed, waterproof gear from places like REI , Columbia , Mountain Hardwear or Showers Pass, and boots made with Gore-tex or some other waterproof sealant.